vir007/Home-Automation-API/Readme.md

 - Retrieve a perticular light object of a room object of a perticular home object

 $ /api/loglights
-- retrieve logs for changing a status of lights
+- Retrieve logs for changing a status of lights

 $ /api/logthermostat
-- retrieve logs for changing a mode of thermostat
+- Retrieve logs for changing a mode of thermostat

 $ /api/logroomtemp
-- retrieve logs for changing a value of temperature of a room
+- Retrieve logs for changing a value of temperature of a room
 ```

 ### API Testing - pytest